vindard/twitter-to-keybase/README.md

 Your respective Twitter list can be gotten by ["requesting your data"](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive) under your Twitter settings.
 Specifically, the `followers.j` and `following.js` files are what this script is designed to work with from the bundle that Twitter returns.

 ## To run
-To run, simply place your Twitter user file into the `data` folder and then run `run.py` using:
+Simply place your Twitter user file into the `data` folder and then run `run.py` using:
 `$ python3 run.py`